 The Comprehensive Plan is Bellevue's foundational planning document, which provides the framework for the City as it seeks to grow over a 20-year planning horizon.
-As such, neighborhood area plans - a Comprehensive Plan Amendment initiated by City Council per Bellevue Land Use Section 20.30I.130.B.3. - are legislative actions with broad public participation and discussion for the orderly and coordinated development of a community.
+As such, neighborhood area plans - a Comprehensive Plan Amendment initiated by City Council per Bellevue Land Use Code (LUC) Section 20.301.130.B.3. - are legislative actions with broad public participation and discussion for the orderly and coordinated development of a community.
 The Comprehensive Plan's Land Use element sets the direction of future growth in a community and is depicted as a Future Land Use Map.

 The Future Land Use Map is policy-oriented, and a Future Land Use designation represents the community's long-term vision for a specific area.
 The Future Land Use designations in the Comprehensive Plan are meant to provide broad direction on the general uses and scale for the future development of areas of the city, while more detailed requirements and regulations are described in the Land Use Code and zoning map.
-The Future Land Use designation links the Comprehensive Plan's vision with the specific zoning classification, or Land Use District, that implements that vision.
+The Future Land Use designation links the Comprehensive Plan's vision, goals and policies with the specific zoning classification, or Land Use District, that implements the Comprehensive Plan's direction.